naveenailawadi/Protegy/README.md

     grape = {'name': 'grape', 'juice_type': 'grape juice'}
     rock = {'name': 'rock', 'juice_type': 'no juice'}
     ```
-    - solution in Functions / functions1.py
+    - solution in Functions/functions1.py
 - try to compute all the y values for x 1 to 100 using the following formula: y = 5 * x + 3
-    - solution in Functions / function2.py
+    - solution in Functions/function2.py
 - make a Student class with the following characteristics
     - attributes: str: name, str: major, float: gpa, bool: is_on_probation
     -  fail_class method that decrements gpa by 1 (until a minimum gpa of 1) and puts the student on probation if his / her GPA falls below 2